kushagra765/monkecraft/README.md

 - [x] Fix this stupid fucking workflow (fixed by deleting it)
 - [ ] Graphics
 - [ ]  Basic gameplay
-- [ ] Add support for Minecraft clients so you can join servers and stuff (can it even be done?)
+- [ ] Add support for Minecraft clients so you can join servers and stuff
 ## Credits:
 1. @segfaultdev for answering my questions on how to create games and stuff.